I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Paul Daley (The Guardian) writes of Indigenous women who “still talk in vivid detail about their ancestors who died after eating the bread, carefully laced with strychnine, that some of the settlers left outside the kitchens for them.”

 To the whites, the natives were a form of wildlife, no different from kangaroos, emus, or dingoes.
 They were to be killed for sport, and almost nobody faced criminal charges for doing so.

 In the northwest corner of New South Wales is a place called Myall Creek.
 This was the site, in 1838, of a hideously barbarous act.

-On June 10, a group of 11 stockmen arrived at Myall Creek with the aim of driving Aborigines off the land owned by one Henry Dangar (right).
-Most of the men were ex-convicts, others were actual convicts assigned to work for settlers; they were a hard bunch.
+On June 10, a group of 11 stockmen arrived at Myall Creek with the aim of driving Aborigines off the land owned by one Henry Dangar (see below).
+Most of the men were ex-convicts, while others were actual convicts assigned to work for settlers; they were a hard bunch.

 Brought to Justice

 The manager of the land owned by Henry Dangar, called a station, was William Hobbs.
 He was absent when the killings took place, and on his return, he started to investigate.
 Through a series of intermediaries, the story reached the Governor of the colony, George Gipps, who ordered the local police magistrate to look into the affair.